USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 with the library.
 Note that a C/C++ compiler supported by Matlab must be installed.
 See below for comments regarding compilation.

-NOTABLE CHANGES SINCE VERSION 5.0:
+NOTABLE CHANGES SINCE VERSION 5.1:

+- A fourth spherical coordiante system was added to most functions that use spherical coordinates.
+- Functions related to polar azimuthal equidistant coordinates and their gradients.
+- The PDF and the CDF of the bivariate empirical copula distribution.
+- Triangular and tetrahedral barycentric coordinates.
+- A new function ellips2SpecOscCoords related to conversions with respect to a reference osculating sphere.
+- Replaced the old default Earth photo in plotMapOnEllipsoid with a higher resolution image.
 - Bug fixes.
-- New interpolation functions, such as biquadraticInterp, quadraticInterpGrid, quadraticInterpUnif3PtMinMax, cubSplineInterpSimp and others.
-- Various barycentric coordinate systems.
-These can be used for interpolation between nonuniformly samples points.
-These include pt2WachspressCoords, pt2MeanValCoords, pt2WachspressCoords3D, and others.
-- More basic geometric functions such as sortTriangFacesAroundVertices, getPolygonNormals, triangleArea, clipLine2ConvexPolygon, and angleBetweenLineAndPlane.
-- Functions for evaluating reflection coefficients
-- Bivariate and trivariate normal CDFs in bivarNormCDF and trivarNormCDF.
-- More functions related to the complexity of assignment problems including num2DTarMeasHypsWithGating and numJPDAStarTarMeasHyps.
-- Osculating sphere coordinate conversions in osculatingCoords2Ellipse and ellips2OsculatingCoords.
-- Additional coordinate system conversions including for cameras in cameraCoords2UVCoords, cameraCoord2UVCoordsCubature and uvCoords2CameraCoords.
-- A function to make a constant speed non-maneuvering trajectory over a curved Earth in makeConstSpeedLevelCurvedEarthTraj.
-- The line of sight related functions lineOfSightHitsEarth and lineOfSightMinDist2Earth.

 COMPILED CODE:

-The compilation of the library has been tested under Matlab2021a under Windows 10 using minGW64 and Microsoft Visual C++ 2019.
+The compilation of the library has been tested under Matlab2021b under Windows 10 using minGW64 and Microsoft Visual C++ 2022.
 The code will probably compiler under Mac OS X and Linux.
 Precompiled code is not distributed with the library.